-This CEN Workshop Agreement has been developed in accordance with the CEN-CENELEC Guide 29 "CEN/CENELEC Workshop Agreements - The way to rapid consensus" and with the relevant provisions of CEN/CENELEC Internal Regulations - Part 2.
-It was approved by a Workshop of representatives of interested parties on 2022-11-08, the constitution of which was supported by CEN following several public calls for participation, the first of which was made on 1998-06-24.
+This CEN Workshop Agreement (CWA 16926-1:2025) has been developed in accordance with the CEN-CENELEC Guide 29 "CEN/CENELEC Workshop Agreements - The rapid way to consensus" and with the relevant provisions of CEN/CENELEC Internal Regulations - Part 2.
+It was approved by the CEN Workshop "eXtensions for Financial Services", the secretariat of which is held by AFNOR, consisting of representatives of interested parties on 2023-10-10, the constitution of which was supported by CEN following the public call for participation made on 1998-06-24.
 However, this CEN Workshop Agreement does not necessarily include all relevant stakeholders.

-The final text of this CEN Workshop Agreement was provided to CEN for publication on 2022-11-18.
+The final text of this CEN Workshop Agreement was provided to CEN for publication on 2025-24-28.